etdoh00/DS-ALGOS-CPP/README.md

 # DS-ALGOS-CPP
-This is an educational tool that will been shared on places like LinkedIn and Reddit.
+This is a tool that will been shared on places like LinkedIn and Reddit.
 I plan to cover:

 ---> Basic C++ code